 While hanging out after class one day, Mr. Eggen asked a few of us if we were having trouble with any of the statements.
 I mentioned the one I was stuck on: “Man’s inhumanity to man.”
-One of my friends spouted off, “What?
+One of my friends, Nick O., spouted off, “What!?
 That one’s easy!”
 He proceeded (condescendingly) to give me numerous examples of how humankind has mistreated its own members, such as the history of wars throughout civilization (just and unjust), slavery, the Holocaust, and so on.

-OK, now I got it.
+OK, I finally got it (and wrote a heck of a paragraph).
 How could I be so thick?
-On the other hand, Why aren’t today’s ninth-graders writing paragraphs about thinking statements?
-At least I finally learned this by my last year in junior high.
+On the other hand, why aren’t today’s ninth graders writing paragraphs about thinking statements?
+At least I learned about “man’s inhumanity to man” by my last year in junior high.

 Man’s Inhumanity to Man

 We should rework this statement to read, “Humankind’s inhumanity to humankind.”
-Granted, it doesn’t roll off the tongue with the same ease and ring as the old version.
-But equality and progress must march forward, helped along by congresspersons and chairpersons.
+Granted, it doesn’t roll off the tongue with the same ring as the old version.
+But equality and progress must march forward, helped along by congresspersons, chairpersons, servers, and mail carriers.

-I guess these children have been sufficiently deterred.
+I guess those children have been deterred sufficiently.
 Trump showed them.
 These two-, five-, and eight-year-olds will not be busting across the border again anytime soon.

 Man’s inhumanity to man does not comprise only killing.
 Separating families is straight out of the slavery and Holocaust playbooks.
 Exacerbating its soulless barbarism, the Trump administration has exhibited serious incompetence in tracking family members and planning for reunification.
-It has also shown a “Womp, Womp” callousness and lack of concern about reunification efforts.
-The only thing that changed President Trump’s mind was public shaming, which normally doesn’t faze him.
-But this time, the public ire swamped the support from his base that he usually counts on and threatened his political standing.
+It also has shown a callousness and lack of concern about reunification efforts.
+The only thing that changed President Trump’s migrant-separationist mind was public shaming, public outrage, which normally doesn’t faze him.
+But this time the national ire swamped the support from his base that he usually counts on and threatened his political standing.

 Mr. Trump’s authoritarian leanings are a serious threat to American democracy and our allied relationships.
-How is it possible that 40 percent of the electorate has been so thoroughly fooled by the most vile, egomaniacal confidence artist ever to befoul a television screen?
-Even if they like the racism and nativism, his economic policies are sure to hurt most of his base — whom he has blatantly lied to — while the Trumps continue to profit (unethically and illegally) from the presidency.
-Additionally, all Americans are hurt by Trump’s obsequious subordination to Vladimir Putin.
+How is it possible that 40% or so of the electorate so thoroughly has been fooled?
+Even if they like the racism and nativism, his economic policies are sure to hurt most of his base — to whom he blatantly has lied — while the Trumps continue to profit (unethically and illegally) from the presidency.
+Additionally all Americans are hurt by Trump’s obsequious subordination to Vladimir Putin.

-You know the situation: the Trump campaign cheated to win the election by conspiring with a foreign adversary (Putin likely is blackmailing our president with potentially damaging kompromat); Trump consistently lied to his supporters, pitching numerous false promises and conspiracy theories; he’s enriching himself through the presidency; he’s corrupt through and through.
+You know the situation: the Trump campaign cheated to win the election by soliciting and enabling support from a foreign adversary (additionally many experts believe Putin likely is blackmailing our president with potentially damaging kompromat); Trump consistently lies to his supporters, pitching numerous false promises and conspiracy theories; he’s enriching himself through the presidency; and he’s thoroughly corrupt.
 (I guarantee these things ultimately will be proved.)
-Now he has succeeded for the past two months in tearing apart immigrant families, to maintain power by pandering to his xenophobic base.
+Now he has succeeded for the past two months in tearing apart immigrant families, to maintain power by pandering to his xenophobic base of support.